ejung11/ejung11.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Economics at Georgia State University.
+I am an applied microeconomist and a Visiting Assistant Professor in the Economics Department at Siena University.

 My research interests are **behavioral & experimental economics**, **health economics**, and **economic education**.

-I will be joining the Economics Department at Siena University as a Visiting Assistant Professor in Fall 2025.
+I received a Ph.D. in Economics from the Andrew Young School of Policy Studies at Georgia State University in 2025.

 My **CV** is available [here](https://ejung11.github.io/files/CV_EyeEoun_Jung_2025.pdf).

-You can contact me at *ejung11@gsu.edu*
+You can contact me at *ejung@siena.edu*